 2.2.
 Diversity metric

-The concept of knowledge diversity These diversity metrics are illustrated in Fig. 1d,e.
+These diversity metrics are illustrated in Fig. 1d,e.

 Population

-Three population indices are defined, taken from ecological perspective [9].
+Three population indices are defined, taken from an ecological perspective [9].
 First, NT is the number of distinct topics discovered when taking into account all agents’ learnt topics (higher would mean more diverse).
 Second Hp is the topic population entropy – the Shannon entropy from the discrete probability distribution of all the topics in the population (higher would mean more diverse).
-Lastly, taken inspiration from ecological network stability analysis [10], robustness can be calculated by cumulatively removing random agents and observing the remaining % of distinct topics.
-The area under this curve is the robustness RT (higher would mean a lot of agents are needed to be removed to remove a large proportion of topics).
+Lastly, taking inspiration from ecological network stability analysis [10], robustness can be calculated by cumulatively removing random agents and observing the remaining % of distinct topics.
+The area under this curve is the robustness RT (higher would mean many agents need to be deleted to remove a large proportion of topics).

 Individual